This page provides an overview of how to find and use your Google Kubernetes Engine (GKE) in Cloud Logging.

 There are several different ways to access your GKE logs in Logging:

-Cloud Logging console – You can see your logs directly from the Cloud Logging console by using the logging filters to select the Kubernetes resources, such as cluster, node, namespace, pod, or container logs.
+Logs Explorer – You can see your logs directly from the Logs Explorer by using the logging filters to select the Kubernetes resources, such as cluster, node, namespace, pod, or container logs.
 Here are sample Kubernetes-related queries to help get you started.

 GKE console – In the Google Kubernetes Engine section of Google Cloud Console, select the Kubernetes resources listed in Workloads, and then the Container or Audit Logs links.

 Cloud Monitoring console – If you have enabled a Cloud Monitoring Workspace, in the Kubernetes Engine section of the Cloud Monitoring console, select your cluster, nodes, pod, or containers to view your logs.

 gcloud logging readcommand, select the appropriate cluster, node, pod, and container logs.

 For custom log aggregation, log analytics, or integration with third-party systems, you can also use the logging sinks feature to export logs to BigQuery, Cloud Storage, and Pub/Sub.

 These are the resource types that are specific to GKE clusters:

 ||GKE Node Pool logs|